 - 2.01 For the purposes of this policy, a "minor" is anyone under eighteen years of age.
 A "vulnerable person" is any person in a state of infirmity, physical or psychological deficiency, or deprivation of personal freedom which, in fact, limits even occasionally his or her capacity to understand, to will or otherwise to resist an offense (see VELM, art.
 1 § 2 a, b).
-When the term "minor" is used in this policy, it is understood also to include vulnerable adults. - 2.02 "Abuse" in this policy refers to the behaviors included under these terms in the Prelature's Guidelines.
-Abuse consists of a) any single act or failure to act (negligence) that unreasonably causes serious physical or emotional harm to a minor or places the minor in proximate danger of such harm; or b) any sustained pattern of actions or neglect that causes serious physical or emotional harm to a minor, including actions such as belittling, frightening, insulting, discriminating, name-calling, making a person the butt of jokes, failing to provide adequate food, shelter, medical care, or supervision, etc. "Sexual abuse" includes any external, objectively grave offense against the Sixth Commandment of the Decalogue committed with a minor.
+When the term "minor" is used in this policy, it is understood also to include children, youth or vulnerable persons. - 2.02 "Abuse" in this policy refers to the behaviors included under these terms in the Prelature's Guidelines.
+Abuse consists of a) any single act or failure to act (negligence) that unreasonably causes serious physical or emotional harm to children, youth and vulnerable persons or places children, youth or vulnerable persons in proximate danger of such harm; or b) any sustained pattern of actions or neglect that causes serious physical or emotional harm to children, youth or vulnerable persons, including actions such as belittling, frightening, insulting, discriminating, name-calling, making a person the butt of jokes, failing to provide adequate food, shelter, medical care, or supervision, etc. "Sexual abuse" includes any external, objectively grave offense against the Sixth Commandment of the Decalogue committed with children, youth or vulnerable persons.
 More detailed guidelines for what constitutes sexual abuse under this policy are found in Appendix 1.
-Ultimately, it is the responsibility of the Vicar with the advice of the Review Board to determine whether any particular behavior constitutes abuse or sexual abuse under this policy. - 2.03 "Victim" refers to the person who allegedly or in fact has suffered abuse by Personnel of the Prelature.
-Unless the victim is no longer a minor at the time of the allegation, it is presumed in this policy that in all actions taken regarding the victim, the interactions will take place either with the victim's parents, guardians or other legal representatives or with their permission.
-In the case of vulnerable adults, interactions will take place with their legal representatives. - 2.04 "Prelature" means the Prelature of the Holy Cross and Opus Dei in the United States. - 2.05 "Personnel of the Prelature" includes all faithful of the Prelature, priests, deacons and lay, who, under the Vicar's authority, carry out activities of the Prelature. - 2.06 "Vicar" refers to the Regional Vicar for the Prelature of the Holy Cross and Opus Dei in the United States.
+Ultimately, it is the responsibility of the Vicar with the advice of the Advisory Committee to determine whether any particular behavior constitutes abuse or sexual abuse under this policy. - 2.03 "Victim" refers to the person who allegedly or in fact has suffered abuse by Personnel of the Prelature.
+Unless the victim is no longer a child or youth at the time of the allegation, it is presumed in this policy that in all actions taken regarding the victim, the interactions will take place either with the victim's parents, guardians or other legal representatives or with their permission.
+In the case of vulnerable persons, interactions will take place with their legal representatives. - 2.04 "Prelature" means the Prelature of the Holy Cross and Opus Dei in Canada. - 2.05 "Personnel of the Prelature" includes all faithful of the Prelature, priests, deacons and lay, who, under the Vicar's authority, carry out activities of the Prelature. - 2.06 "Vicar" refers to the Regional Vicar for the Prelature of the Holy Cross and Opus Dei in Canada.
 As the Ordinary of this circumscription of the Prelature (see Statutes of the Prelature of Opus Dei ["Statuta"], n.
 151 § 1), the Vicar is the ecclesiastical authority responsible for carrying out the procedures covered by this policy.
 Other persons may assist the Vicar and give their opinion, but without replacing his judgment or responsibility.